-The identified health hazards are based on available data for the chemical and close structurally related diisocyanate chemicals:
+The identified health hazards are based on available data for TODI and close structurally related diisocyanate chemicals:

-- 1,6-diisocyanato-hexane (HDI),
+- 1,6-diisocyanato-hexane (HDI)

 - methylene diphenyl diisocyanates (MDI)

 - toluene diisocyanates (TDI).

-In addition, the chemical is hydrolysed to 3,3'-dimethyl- [1,1'-biphenyl]-4,4'-diamine (TODA, CAS No. 119-93-7).
-Although there is uncertainty whether this metabolite would be sufficiently bioavailable in vivo, conclusions on systemic toxicity have been supported using data from TODA.
+In addition, TODI is hydrolysed to 3,3'-dimethyl- [1,1'-biphenyl]-4,4'-diamine (TODA, CAS No. 119-93-7).
+Although there is uncertainty whether this metabolite would be sufficiently bioavailable in vivo, conclusions on systemic toxicity of TODI have been supported using data from TODA.

-Based on the available information on the related diisocyanates, the toxicokinetics of the chemical will vary with the route of exposure and is likely to be more complex than simple hydrolysis to TODA.
+Based on the available information on the related diisocyanates, the toxicokinetics of TODI will vary with the route of exposure and is likely to be more complex than simple hydrolysis to TODA.
 Based on the available data, dermal absorption is expected to be low and oral bioavailability will be limited due to formation of insoluble polyureas in the stomach.
-Based on the K{ow} value (>6) of TODI, the transfer rate between the stratum corneum and the epidermis will be slow and will limit absorption across the skin.
+Based on the Kow value (> 6) of TODI, the transfer rate between the stratum corneum and the epidermis will be slow and will limit absorption across the skin.
 The chemical is expected to be completely absorbed following inhalation exposure.
-There is evidence of metabolism to TODA following oral and dermal exposures but not inhalation.
+There is evidence of metabolism to TODA following oral and dermal exposures, but not inhalation.

-Based on the available data, the chemical:
+Based on the available data, TODI: